yousefalm1/emerge-fitness-website/README.md

   -  I used W3C (https://www.w3schools.com/css/css3_transitions.asp) to help with transition

-  -  I got help by my mentor to understand how to make it get a bit bigger.

-  - I Used code the gallery i used code from the love running project and made some modifiications.
+  - Used code the gallery i used code from the love running project and made some modifiications.

   - To make the cards a watched a youtbe video (https://www.youtube.com/watch?v=qXRYMdvq_Dc) which helped me grasp the idea on how cards words and made changes to fit the idea of my website */
-  -

 - ### Media
    - All the imgage used in this website was taken from https://www.pexels.com/